SirJohnFranklin/nist-asd/README.md

 # nist-asd
 Basically a class which parses the NIST Atomic Spectra Database and saves the data to a dictionary on HDD.

-- You can pass an matplotlib.axis, and the emissions lines will be plotted with an optional normalization factor
+- You can pass a matplotlib.axis, and the emission lines will be plotted with an optional normalization factor
 - You can plot the data directly
 - You can print the atomic data and access it